personnummer/meta/README.md

 ### Error handling

-All methods except for `isValid/valid` should throw exception or return a error as a second return value.
+All methods except for `isValid/valid` should throw an exception or return an error as a second return value.
 Error handling may be different depending on language.

 ### Options